brendanjohnharris/SpatiotemporalMotifs.jl/README.md

 You can choose between:
 1. Reproducing the full set of calculations and analyses, by running the code on a high-performance computing cluster.
 You will need to adapt the scripts to use the cluster manager of your favorite supercomputer.
 This option is described in [step 1](#1.-performing-calculations) below.
-2. Downloading the full precomputed dataset from [[figshare]] and running final analyses yourself; go to [step 2](#2.-final-analyses).
+2. Downloading the full precomputed dataset from the Science Data Bank and running final analyses yourself; go to [step 2](#2.-final-analyses).
 This option requires a desktop with a modest amount of RAM (>32 GB), and will still take around a day to complete.
 3. Re-plotting figures using a precomputed, reduced dataset; go to [step 3](#3.-replotting-all-results).
 This option can be done on a local laptop machine, or online via the CodeOcean capsule.